 Lancet.
 2015;386(9995):743-800.

-10. Abstract Background: Up-to-date evidence about levels and trends in disease and injury incidence, prevalence, and years lived with disability (YLDs) is an essential input into global, regional, and national health policies.
+Background: Up-to-date evidence about levels and trends in disease and injury incidence, prevalence, and years lived with disability (YLDs) is an essential input into global, regional, and national health policies.
 In the Global Burden of Disease Study 2013 (GBD 2013), we estimated these quantities for acute and chronic diseases and injuries for 188 countries between 1990 and 2013.

 Methods: Estimates were calculated for disease and injury incidence, prevalence, and YLDs using GBD 2010 methods with some important refinements.
 Results for incidence of acute disorders and prevalence of chronic disorders are new additions to the analysis.
 Key improvements include expansion to the cause and sequelae list, updated systematic reviews, use of detailed injury codes, improvements to the Bayesian meta-regression method (DisMod-MR), and use of severity splits for various causes.
 An index of data representativeness, showing data availability, was calculated for each cause and impairment during three periods globally and at the country level for 2013.
 In total, 35,620 distinct sources of data were used and documented to calculated estimates for 301 diseases and injuries and 2,337 sequelae.
 The comorbidity simulation provides estimates for the number of sequelae, concurrently, by individuals by country, year, age, and sex.
 Disability weights were updated with the addition of new population-based survey data from four countries.